Use a security key for 2-Step Verification

 - Go to your Google Account.

-- If you haven’t set up 2-Step Verification already, click Get started.
-Otherwise, skip to step 4.
+- If you haven’t set up 2-Step Verification already, select Get started.
+Otherwise, move on

 - Follow the steps to add your Security key.